stasjok/mini.nvim/TESTING.md

 Writing tests for Neovim Lua plugin is hard.
 Writing good tests for Neovim Lua plugin is even harder.
 The 'mini.test' module is designed to make it reasonably easier while still allowing lots of flexibility.
 It deliberately favors a more verbose and program-like style of writing tests, opposite to "human readable, DSL like" approach of [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim) ("busted-style testing" from [Olivine-Labs/busted](https://github.com/Olivine-Labs/busted)).
 Although the latter is also possible.

 This file is intended as a hands-on introduction to 'mini.test' with examples.
-For more details, see 'mini.test' section of [help file](doc/mini.txt) and tests of this plugin's modules.
+For more details, see [its documentation](doc/mini-test.txt) and tests of this plugin's modules.

 General approach of writing test files: